Balak, Pinchas, & Matot: Midianites Revisited

 In the first book of Kings, Elijah’s kina leads him to stage a contest between gods and kill 450 Ba-al worshipers on the losing side.
 God cooperates by sending the dramatic manifestation of fire that Elijah requests on Mount Carmel.
 But Elijah’s real opponent is the zealot Jezebel, who remains in power.

 When two zealots oppose one another, one of them must quit or die.
-God’s demonstration at Mount Chorev implies that Elijah must quit being a zealot, take a quieter approach to religion and perhaps spend the rest of his life in hiding.
+God’s demonstration at Mount Chorev implies that Elijah must quit being a zealot, take a quieter approach to religion, and perhaps spend the rest of his life in hiding.
 But Elijah despairs because he cannot imagine living without fighting for his cause.
 And God appoints another prophet.

 Did the good guys win?
 No; Jezebel is just as zealous and just as willing to murder for the sake of religion as Elijah is.
-But God as portrayed in the first book of Kings is now wiser and more mature than the God in the book of Numbers.
-This god still wants exclusive worship, but recognizes that kina, the passion of the zealot, is not the best approach.
+But God as portrayed in the first book of Kings is now wiser and more mature than the God character in the book of Numbers.
+This God still wants exclusive worship, but recognizes that kina, the passion of the zealot, is not the best approach.

 Our world today is full of zealots.
 It is easy to revile a zealot willing to kill for the sake of a religion or another cause—when that zealot is not on your side.
 May we all learn to recognize uncompromising zeal in people we agree with, and even in ourselves.
 May we all learn to restrain ourselves, and listen to the faint sound of quietness.